 Institutions eligible to apply for Erasmus Charter are higher education institutions located in one of the following countries:

 - EFTA / EEA Member States (Iceland, Liechtenstein, Norway),

 - EU candidate countries (Serbia, Macedonia and Turkey).

-Higher education institutions from Programme countries are obligated to hold an Erasmus Charter for Higher Education in order to be eligible to participate in mobility and cooperation projects, while higher education institutions from Partner countries are bound to Erasmus Charter principles by signing an inter-institutional agreement with higher education institutions from a Programme country.
+Higher education institutions from Programme countries are obligated to hold an Erasmus Charter for Higher Education in order to be eligible to participate in Erasmus+ projects, dedicated to the field of higher education, while higher education institutions from Partner countries are bound to Erasmus Charter principles by signing an inter-institutional agreement with higher education institutions from a Programme country.

-HEIs holding a Charter undertake to Respect in full the principles of non-discrimination set out in the Programme and ensure equal access and opportunities to mobile participants from all backgrounds, Ensure full recognition for satisfactorily completed activities of study mobility and, where possible, traineeships in terms of credits awarded (ECTS or compatible system).
-Ensure the inclusion of satisfactorily completed study and/or traineeship mobility activities in the final record of student achievements (Diploma Supplement or equivalent), as well as that it will not charge fees, in the case of credit mobility, to incoming mobile students for tuition, registration, examinations or access to laboratory and library facilities
+Higher education institutions holding the Erasmus Charter undertake to respect in full the principles of non-discrimination set out in the Erasmus+ Programme and ensure equal access and opportunities to mobile participants from all backgrounds, to ensure full recognition for satisfactorily completed activities of study mobility and, where possible, traineeships in terms of credits awarded (ECTS or compatible system).
+They also ensure the inclusion of satisfactorily completed study and/or traineeship mobility activities in the final record of student achievements (Diploma Supplement or equivalent), as well as that it will not charge fees, in the case of credit mobility, to incoming mobile students for tuition, registration, examinations or access to laboratory and library facilities.

 Besides these principles, by signing the Charter, higher education institutions commit to respect other responsibilities leading to establishment of quality framework for European and international cooperation.

 More information about the Erasmus Charter for Higher Education can be found on the website of the European Commission.